FabricMC/fabric-docs/develop/items/first-item.md

 ## Adding a Texture and Model {#adding-a-texture-and-model}

 :::info
-For more information on this topic, see the [item model](item-models) page.
+For more information on this topic, see the [Item Models](item-models) page.
 :::

 To give your item a texture and model, simply create a 16x16 texture image for your item and save it in the `assets/mod-id/textures/item` folder.
 Name the texture file the same as the item's identifier, but with a `.png` extension.